 - Due to the positive lymph node finding, I had a full body (CT) and bone scan done.
 The results were negative – no “distant disease” was found.
-This means the cancer has not metastasized, which is very good news.
+This means the cancer had not metastasized, which was very good news.

 About my Chemotherapy treatment: